 Wildlife Watching at Hickory Run State Park

 The habitats of the unglaciated side of the park are characterized by beech and chestnut oak trees on predominantly flat land.
-American redstart, red-eyed vireo, and scarlet tanager are common to this habitat.
+American redstarts, red-eyed vireos, and scarlet tanagers are common to this habitat.

-At the campground, that straddles the two areas, you can hear six species of thrush-American robin, wood thrush, hermit thrush, Swainson’s thrush, veery, and eastern bluebird.
+At the campground, which straddles the two areas, you may be able to hear and see six species of thrush:

 The Bear Truths